Malkverbena/cripter/README.md

 # cripter
-Module with encryption functions for Godot Engine.
+Module of encryption functions for Godot Engine.